Oh and it's good to be back! This story is rated Mature for events in the final chapter.

 Rose felt her heart starting to pound in her chest.
 "Good Godric, Lily!
 Are you deaf?
 We didn't - I mean, we haven't -… this did not happen!"

 "Whas-all the yelling about?"
 A bleary eyed, wonky haired Albus chose that moment to appear out of his own bedroom.
-The other three catching a glimpse of discarded clothes and the unmistakeable shape of a naked woman under his sheets before the door swung shut behind him.
+The other three caught a glimpse of discarded clothes and the unmistakeable shape of a naked woman under his sheets before the door swung shut behind him.

 Lily let out a gasp, "You mean Al doesn't even know yet?!
 Oh, this is good."